 Set additional schedule, if necessary, for meetings of all full professors in the unit.
 These meetings are necessary if a decision on Promotion to Full Professor is pending.
 You will be informed by the Dean of Faculty Office which associate professors in your unit should be considered in a given year, although you may also call the Dean of Faculty Office if there is confusion over a professor’s year in rank.
 If you, as unit chair, are not a full professor, the dean of the faculty will appoint a full professor of the unit (or, in rare instances, a full professor from another unit) to lead these reviews and you will be absolved of any responsibility for coordinating them.
 The deadline for submission of Promotion to Full Professor Report to CAP is mid-January.

-Check with faculty eligible for leaves in the academic year following the one that is about to start to see if they have any additional information about their leave plans.
+Check with faculty eligible for leaves in the next academic year to see if they have any additional information about their leave plans.
 All of this should have been included in the Staffing Report, Part I, already submitted in April.
 However, some leaves may have changed from “tentative” to “definite,” some funding issues may have been resolved, the exact semester may have now been determined, and so on.
 All of these minor changes can have staffing implications, so it is important to stay on top of them.
 Please report any definite changes to the dean of the faculty office.

 Welcome New Faculty

 Welcome newly arriving faculty in your unit.
-Encourage them to attend college orientation events and partipate in First 3
+Encourage them to attend college orientation events and participate in First 3.

-Remind new colleagues about the services provided by Marybeth Mitts, Manager of Spouse Partner Resources.
+Remind new colleagues about the services provided by Cecilia Hirsch, Manager of Spouse Partner Resources.
 She provides career counseling and job search support to spouses and partners of current and prospective faculty and administrative staff.
 A full description of those services is available here.